 1: Customize Settings

 You can start setting up an iPad for seniors by tweaking some Accessibility features that can be found in Settings app on iPad.
-These features are divided in Vision, Physical and Motor, Hearing and General categories.

 Here are some of the changes that you can make.

-• Voice Over: Voice over reads everything on the screen aloud.
+- Voice Over: Voice over reads everything on the screen aloud.
 This feature is very useful for the visually impaired person.
 Turning this feature on means you will hear the item under your finger when you touch the screen.

 2: Create Apple ID and Password

-It is important to create an Apple ID for your senior.
-It will be needed to install apps and iPad will keep asking to sign in.
 Set up family members as backups on the account where their email and phone can be used to reset the ID.

 3: Change Auto-Lock Setting

-4: Use Large App Icons
+4: Enable Large App Icons

-Turn on the Use Large App Icons option
+- Toggle on Use Large App Icons

 This will make app icons bigger.
 You can immediately see the change on the Home screen.

-5: Activate Find my iPad
+5: Enable Find my iPad

 6: Set Up Frequently Used Contacts

-7: Setup Family Sharing
+7: Set Up Family Sharing

-8: Install Senior-Friendly Apps
+8: Download Essential Apps

 9: Install Free Games

-There are loads of free iPad games that you can install while setting up iPad for elderly.
 They love basic games like Tetris and Angry Birds.
 Do not forget to add some puzzles like Jigsaw, Wordle and Sudoku etc.

 10: Setup Email and Social Media Accounts